-ASSOCIATE PROFESSOR DANIEL WATTERSON

-Phone: 07 3365 46146

-Email: d.watterson@uq.edu.au

-Web: http://scmb.uq.edu.au/profile/723/daniel-watterson
+PROFESSOR DANIEL WATTERSON ection ar Phone: 07 3365 46146 Email: d.watterson@ug.edu.au Web: http:// scmb.ug.edu.au/profile/723/daniel-watterson nmunity Whole dengue virion solved by cryoEM to unprecedented resolution reveals new targets for vaccines.

-Our lab focuses on understanding the 3D structure of viruses to help guide new vaccines and therapies for important human pathogens, such as dengue virus, Nipah virus and SARS-CoV-2.
+From virus structure to vaccines Our lab focuses on understanding the 3D structure of viruses to help guide new vaccines and therapies for important human pathogens, such as dengue virus, Nipah virus and SARS-CoV-2.
 In order to study these often highly pathogenic viruses we utilize powerful but safe viral antigen platforms.

 The molecular clamp is a rapid response vaccine platform that stabilizes the "Spike" protein of a wide range of viruses including SARS-CoV-2, Ebola, Nipah and a potential "Disease X".
 A chimeric flavivirus that repurposes a benign Australian mosquito-restricted flavivirus allows us to grow and study viruses normally restricted to the highest level containment facilities.